Papers and records of lawyers and judges and their professional organizations.

-Correspondence, pamphlets, speeches, and newsclippings related to Lozier's legal, agricultural, and political careers.
-Research notes for and copies of Lozier's two historical novels (check contract if publication request occurs).
-Campaign papers of Lue C. Lozier.
+The papers contain correspondence, pamphlets, speeches, and news clippings related to Lozier's legal, agricultural, and political careers.
+Also included are research notes for and copies of Lozier's two historical novels and campaign papers of Lue C. Lozier.

 Major, Samuel Collier (1840-1894), Papers, 1861-1884, (C0368)